Prompt Chaining

 |---|---|

-| +Apply when the task decomposes cleanly into 2–5 fixed stages whose order is known up front (extract, normalize, draft, review). | −When the path through the work is data-dependent and changes per request, a fixed chain forces a wrong shape on the task — route or plan instead. |
+| +Use this when the task decomposes cleanly into 2–5 fixed stages whose order is known up front (extract, normalize, draft, review). | −When the path through the work is data-dependent and changes per request, a fixed chain forces a wrong shape on the task.
+Route or plan instead. |

-| +Use where each stage produces a parseable artifact (JSON object, list, scored shortlist) so a deterministic gate can validate the handoff between calls. | −Without inter-stage validation, a chain becomes a longer monolith: each stage launders the previous stage's errors into the next, and end-to-end accuracy falls below the single-prompt baseline. |
+| +Each stage should produce a parseable artifact (JSON object, list, scored shortlist) so a deterministic gate can validate the handoff between calls. | −Without inter-stage validation, a chain becomes a longer monolith: each stage launders the previous stage's errors into the next, and end-to-end accuracy falls below the single-prompt baseline. |

-| +Reach for it when accuracy outranks latency and a single monolithic prompt has started to drop instructions or hallucinate intermediate state. | −When stages are mutually independent, sequencing them wastes wall-clock time the parallelization pattern would recover. |
+| +A good fit when accuracy outranks latency and a single monolithic prompt has started to drop instructions or hallucinate intermediate state. | −When stages are mutually independent, sequencing them wastes wall-clock time the parallelization pattern would recover. |

-| +Prefer it as the first agentic shape on a new problem — it ships in a day, runs deterministically, and exposes which stage is the real source of error before any planner is introduced. |
+| +Reach for it as the first agentic shape on a new problem.
+It ships in a day, runs deterministically, and exposes which stage is the real source of error before any planner is introduced. |

 In the wild